 Basseterre, St. Kitts, January 28, 2016 (SKNIS): The men and women of the St. Kitts and Nevis Fire and Rescue Services (SKNFRS) took possession of two new fire appliances which were commissioned on Thursday (January 28) at a ceremony at the Basseterre Fire Station.

 The two state-of-the-art fire trucks were built by Rosenbauer America, based in the United States.
 They boast a combined capacity of 1,500 gallons of water, and 250 gallons of secondary media such as foam or powder that can be used to extinguish fires caused by flammable liquids and hydrocarbon fuels.
+Of course, fires that are started by flammable liquids would be greatly reduced if people stored them safely away in cabinets, that can be found at somewhere similar to Storemasta to keep everyone on the property safe at all times, as well as being able to prevent any spillages.
+Knowing that there are vehicles like this on hand though, could help to save many lives.
 The vehicles were purchased by the Federal Government at a cost of EC $2 million.

 Chief Fire Officer, Everett O’Garro, said the commissioning of the vehicles comes at a critical time when the agency is expanding its fleet to meet the increased challenges posed by climate change and the ongoing infrastructural development.